myroom/SMS2TG-LILYGO/README.md

 ## Description

-This project is designed for the LilyGO T-Call SIM800 board (ESP32 + SIM800L) and allows automatic reception of incoming SMS messages, displaying them in a web interface, and forwarding message content to a Telegram chat.
+This project is designed for the LilyGO T-Call SIM800 board (ESP32 + SIM800L) and allows for automatic reception of incoming SMS messages, displaying them through a web interface, and forwarding message content to a Telegram chat.
 WiFi and Telegram configuration is done through a convenient web interface available on first startup or after settings reset.

 ## Features